Prints & Merchandise on Sale

 • A ( Aperture priority ) : This is where you set the aperture value ( f number) while your camera decides the shutter speed.
 I use this mode while shooting landscapes in good light.
 I prefer to keep the aperture between f7.1 to f11 which has a nice balance of depth of field, sharpness and avoids vignetting.
 If shutter speed drops below 1/125s while at f7.1, use a tripod.
 If photos are too bright at f11 you are probably shooting at the wrong time of the day.
 Wait for the light to get softer or use ND filter.

 • S ( Shutter priority ) : This is where you choose the shutter speed while your camera decides the aperture.
 This is not very popular mode but sometimes it comes handy.
 It is not very popular because your camera does not have many option to choose the aperture value from.
-Most lenses has a f stop range from 2.8 to f22 and you often wants to avoid going above f16.
+Most lenses has limited f stop range, starting from 2.8 to f22 and you often wants to avoid going above f16.
 However, in situation when you want to keep the shutter speed very high for fast moving actions and you don't mind using the lowest f stop that your lens offer.
-Another situation is when you don't have a tripod and you want to keep the shutter speed above some number to avoid blurry image.
+Another situation is when you don't have a tripod and you want to keep the shutter speed above some number to avoid blurry image from an unstable hand.

 • M ( Manual ): You are in full control to choose both aperture and shutter.
 This is the most popular shooting mode.
 With the advent of digital camera and ISO button, this mode is now even more interesting.
 Let me again explain the ISO number bit more.